Stop! Your Lease Extension in Addiscombe Could Be FREE

 Increase your lease and increase your Addiscombe property value

-Leasehold residencies in Addiscombe with in excess of 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges warrant it.
+Leasehold premises in Addiscombe with in excess of 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement